 There are three standard hostnames that enable a stable DNS route to your domain.
 Record types are the different methods that tell the domain where to point.

-Hostname | Host name action | Record type | Record type action |
+| Hostname | Host name action | Record type | Record type action |

-www | Points www.example.com to the address specified. | A address | Points the hostname to an IPv4 address e.g., 192.168.0.1. |
+| www | Points www.example.com to the address specified. | A address | Points the hostname to an IPv4 address, e.g., 192.168.0.1. |

-@ | Points the domain with no www before it.
-This is known as a naked domain or blank record. | AAAA address | Points the hostname to an IPv6 address e.g., 3ffe:1900:4545:0003:0200:f8ff:fe21:67cf. |
+| @ | Points the domain with no www before it.
+This is known as a naked domain or blank record. | AAAA address | Points the hostname to an IPv6 address, e.g., 3ffe:1900:4545:0003:0200:f8ff:fe21:67cf. |

-* | Points *.example.com to the address specified. | CNAME | Points to another domain or subdomain. |
+| * | Points *.example.com to the address specified. | CNAME | Points to another domain or subdomain. |

-URL redirect | Forwards the hostname directly to the website specified. | ||
+| URL redirect | Forwards the hostname directly to the website specified. | ||

-URL frame | Forwards the hostname to the website specified but keeps your domain in the address bar. | ||
+| URL frame | Forwards the hostname to the website specified but keeps your domain in the address bar. | ||

-TXT record | Used to set a text host record, such as an SPF record. | ||
+| TXT record | Sets a text host record, such as an SPF record. | ||

-MX record | Points to the mail server.
+| MX record | Points to the mail server.
 You must have an MX record for an email service to work. |

 Adding host records

-Updates to host records are measured in seconds and called time to live (TTL).
-The TTL default is 3600 seconds.
-This can be changed by submitting a support request.
+DNS propagation is the time it takes for DNS records to publish across the internet and may take up to 8–24 hours.
+Updates to host records are measured in seconds, called time to live (TTL).
+The TTL default is 3600 seconds and can be changed by submitting a support request.

-- Choose Host records from the manage domain dropdown.
+- Choose Host records from the Manage domain dropdown.

-Enter the hostname.
+- Enter the hostname.

 - Select the Record type.